linuxserver/reverse-proxy-confs/README.md

 ## To disable the configs:

-Simply delete the confs and restart letsencrypt.
+Simply delete the confs and restart swag.